imagej/imagej.github.io/pages/ClearVolume.md

 Channel LUTs, transparency, rendering quality, etc. can easily be set in the plugins user interface.
-We thank Tzumin Lee's group at Janelia for being allowed to use their twin-spot MARCM (Yu et al., Nature Neuroscience, 2009) labeled neurons.](ClearVolumeInFiji.png "The main ClearVolume plugin can render volumetric multi-channel data.
+We thank Tzumin Lee's group at Janelia for being allowed to use their twin-spot MARCM (Yu et al., Nature Neuroscience, 2009) labeled neurons.](/images/pages/ClearVolumeInFiji.png "The main ClearVolume plugin can render volumetric multi-channel data.
 Channel LUTs, transparency, rendering quality, etc. can easily be set in the plugins user interface.
-We thank Tzumin Lee's group at Janelia for being allowed to use their twin-spot MARCM (Yu et al., Nature Neuroscience, 2009) labeled neurons.")
+We thank Tzumin Lee's group at Janelia for being allowed to use their twin-spot MARCM (Yu et al., Nature Neuroscience, 2009) labeled neurons.")"

 </center>